 - A current copy of your DARS report

-- A list of other questions and concerns you want to discuss, such as the types of courses you should take as part of your program and what courses you should take (and enroll for) when you return to campus
+- A list of other questions and concerns you want to discuss, such as the types of courses you should take on your program and what courses you should take (and enroll for) when you return to campus

 If you are a student with McBurney Accommodations, you should discuss your plans with your McBurney advisor at least six months prior to starting your program.